Cisco SD-WAN for Cloud Network Optimization

 - Organizations that backhaul traffic from branch offices to a central location are experiencing inconsistent security policies, suboptimal performance across the enterprise WAN, and higher recurring WAN costs.
 This design falls short in today's operating environment in the ever-evolving cloud-centric world and the need for uninterrupted performance regardless of location and device type.
 To resolve this, Cisco's solution is to unify the network and security services by providing cloud-delivered security services through Cisco Umbrella.

 - As Cisco builds more solution offerings in the "middle-mile" space, the Umbrella solution adds on the cloud-native security solution that encompasses a consistent security policy no matter the location of the user or device.
-Instead of backhauling a remote branch office back to the DC, the branch traffic can use SD-WAN to egress the site directly into Umbrella and into a cloud workload without leaving the SD-WAN fabric.
+Instead of backhauling a remote branch office back to the DC, the branch traffic can use SD-WAN to egress the site directly into Umbrella and a cloud workload without leaving the SD-WAN fabric.

 - Part of Cisco's Secure Access Service Edge (SASE) architecture.